 BUGLEWEED Side Effects & Safety

-Bugleweed might be safe for most people, but thyroid disease should not be self-treated due to possible complications.
+Bugleweed is POSSIBLY SAFE for most people when taken by mouth, but thyroid disease should not be self-treated due to possible complications.
 Long-term use of bugleweed can cause an enlarged thyroid gland.
 Discontinuing bugleweed abruptly can result in high levels of thyroid and prolactin, which might cause physical symptoms.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to use bugleweed during pregnancy because it might affect hormones.
-It’s also UNSAFE to use bugleweed while breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It’s LIKELY UNSAFE to take bugleweed by mouth during pregnancy because it might affect hormones.
+It’s also LIKELY UNSAFE to take bugleweed by mouth while breast-feeding.
 It can affect milk production.

 Surgery: Bugleweed might affect blood sugar levels.
 There is some concern that it might interfere with blood sugar control during and after surgery.
 Stop using bugleweed at least 2 weeks before a scheduled surgery.